 Management determines estimated selling price of inventories by taking into account the most reliable evidence available at the time the estimates are made.
-The Company's primary operations are primarily and continuously subject to price changes in the active market, thus may cause significant adjustments to its inventories within the next financial year.
+The Group's primary operations are primarily and continuously subject to price changes in the active market, thus may cause significant adjustments to its inventories within the next financial year.

-As at December 31, 2012 and 2011, the net realizable value of inventories amounted to P581 million and P502 million, respectively (see Note 9).
+As at December 31, 2013 and 2012, the carrying amount of inventories amounted to P632 million and P581 million, respectively (see Note 9).